nutanix/docker-machine/README.md

 This repository contains Nutanix docker machine driver

-* v1 is the original Nutanix docker machine driver who work with Prism Element
+* v1 is the original Nutanix docker machine driver that connect to Prism Element
 * v2.x add Rancher 2.0 support
-* v3.x is the latest branch version who work directly with Prism Central
+* v3.x is the latest branch version that connect to Prism Central